Ayo Dosunmu NBA Preview vs. the 76ers

 Ayo Dosunmu Insights vs. the 76ers

-- Dosunmu's Bulls average 99.4 possessions per game, sixth-highest among NBA teams, while the 76ers have a middling offense in terms of tempo, ranking 15th with 102.9 possessions per contest.
+- This season, Dosunmu has made 3.0 field goals per game, which accounts for 7.0% of his team's total makes.

-- Defensively, the 76ers are sixth in the NBA, conceding 111.1 points per game.
+- The Bulls rank 10th in possessions per game with 99.3.
+His opponents, the 76ers, have one of the slowest tempos with 102.6 possessions per contest.

-- The 76ers are the seventh-ranked squad in the NBA, giving up 42.4 rebounds per game.
+- Giving up 110.9 points per contest, the 76ers are the sixth-ranked squad in the NBA defensively.

-- The 76ers are the 11th-ranked team in the NBA, allowing 25.8 assists per contest.
+- The 76ers are the eighth-ranked team in the league, allowing 42.8 rebounds per game.

-- In terms of 3-pointers, the 76ers are fifth in the league, allowing 11.3 makes per game.
+- In terms of assists, the 76ers have given up 25.6 per game, 10th in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!